top of page

 Sports rehab

-Pre and post surgery rehab
+Pre and post surgical rehab

-Balance issues and gait
+Balance and gait issues

 Ehlers Danlos syndrome